Chillu1/ModiBuff/README.md

 | [ModiBuffEcs](https://github.com/Chillu1/ModiBuffEcs) | 10.4ms,   2 GC  | 16.7ms,   2 GC |
 | [Old](https://github.com/Chillu1/ModifierLibrary)     | 92.0ms,  90 GC  | 140 ms, 126 GC |

-Setting up all recipes, with 64 pool allocation per recipe takes 0.06µs, and 104KB.
+Setting up all recipes, with 64 pool allocation per recipe takes 60ns, and 104KB.

 Preallocating 1_000 modifiers of each recipe (currently 100±) takes 67ms, and 35MB.

-Pooling in ModiBuff is 430X faster than original old version (because of pool & reset)
+Pooling in ModiBuff is 700X faster than original old version (because of pool rent & return)
 But it's also much faster in cases of doing init/stack/refresh on an existing modifier (we don't create a new modifier anymore)
 ModiBuffEcs is a bit on the slow side for now, because of how pooling works, with enabling and disabling entities.